Vincent and Franz

 Frantz had a wealth of knowledge on self-gratification

-It was him who taught Vincent and I
+It was he who taught Vincent and I

 How to enhance our pleasure by refining our minds.